AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/experience-audit-testing.md

 >[!INFO]
 >
 >Effective August 31st, 2023, Experience Audit will transition to showcasing results specific to the mobile platform.
-Note that mobile performance metrics typically register lower than those of desktop, so you should anticipate a shift in the reported performance following this change.
+Mobile performance metrics typically register lower than those of desktop, so you should anticipate a shift in the reported performance following this change.

 >[!TIP]
 >